A Useful Guide To Nuraghe Palmavera, Sardinia

 Who Were The Nuragics?

 The Nuragic civilization was a Sardinian indigenous population who lived on the Island from the Bronze Age (ca. 2300 BC) up until the late Roman era (ca. 6th century AD), in certain areas.
-They take their name from the unique buildings they used to live in, called Nuraghe: there are about 8000 Nuraghe scattered around Sardinia, all in different stages of conservation.

-The debate about what level of civilization the Nuragic people had is always very heated, and there are very contrasting opinions about it: some scholars suggest that they were a primitive society, based on hunting and fruits/vegetable gathering, while others are quite adamant about them being a more complex society with an alphabet and a structured hierarchy.
+The debate about what level of civilization the Nuragic people had is always very heated.
+There are very contrasting opinions about it.
+Some scholars suggest that they were a less-developed society, based on hunting and fruits/vegetable gathering.

 The truth is, of course, in the middle: the Nuragic civilization has lived in Sardinia for several centuries and has likely evolved over time.
-Moreover, had they stayed a primitive people forever, they would have never built elaborate complexes like the nuraghe.
+Moreover, had they stayed a less-developed people forever, they would have never built elaborate complexes like the nuraghe.

 Make sure to read my post The Most Famous Nuraghe In Sardinia.

-Everything You Need To Know About Nuraghe Palmavera
+What To Know About Nuraghe Palmavera

 Nuraghe Palmavera is a well-kept Nuragic complex, with some unique features that make it a place of great archeological interest.
-The main building shows traces of being built during different eras, further proving the fact that the Nuragics weren’t a static civilization.
-The whole complex, which is now formed by about 50 huts – for the common people – and the main buildings dedicated to the more important parts of the clan, was originally four times bigger.
+The main building looks built during different eras, further proving the fact that the Nuragics weren’t a static civilization.

 Once you start walking around the village and getting closer to the defensive walls protecting the main towers, you will feel like time has been rewinded.
 If you close your eyes, maybe you can even picture the place filled with people and life.